astrorafael/calas7262/README.md

   -b {9600,115200}, --baud {9600,115200}
                         Serial port baudrate
 ```
+Most of the time, the default values are ok and the user has to supply a mandatory `wavelength` parameter, only used as a tag to identify measurements.

 The default values are:
 * Logging: logging to file enabled, logging to console disabled